RWANDA BIRDING TOUR

 DAY 2, 3 AND 4: NYUNGWE FOREST NATIONAL PARK (OPTIONAL CHIMPANZEE TREKKING)

 Our Rwanda Birding Tour will officially start exploring the “land of a thousand hills” this morning.
 We shall drive through the countryside on our way to Nyungwe Forest National Park.
-Time permitting, we may bird briefly along the Nyabarongo River Swamp, for some papyrus specialists.
+Time permitting, we may bird briefly along the Nyabarongo River Swamp or other wetlands, for some papyrus specialists.
 We shall enjoy more roadside birding opportunities on the way.

 For those who would like to enjoy tracking the amazing Chimpanzees; there will be an opportunity on one of the days.
 After the Chimpanzee trek, we shall rejoin as one group and continue with our birding walks.

 DAY 5: NYUNGWE FOREST NATIONAL PARK TO KIGALI